Sometimes you don’t need to add an additional en suite to make your house more functional.

 (At the same time, we insulated and boarded the rest of the bedroom ceiling to keep the room warm in a similar manner as outlined here.)

 We installed a large shower enclosure, basin, electric radiator and toilet, and the sizes of these items was carefully considered when we were planning / building the studwork to ensure that everything fit correctly and that doors did not clash etc.

-For this reason, we chose an in-swinging bifold door for the shower.
+For this reason, we chose a sliding door for the shower.